HTML 5 introduces new elements for representing them.

 playing.

-element represents a generic section of a document or application,
+The section element represents a generic section of a document or application,

 such as a chapter, for example.